Rosemary-Hogarth/journalist-website/about/about.md

 ---
 title: About
+quote1: Contemplation, that’s a beautiful word; as if one would let quiet
+quote2: fall between oneself and the object, and the infernal noise,
+quote3: the silent noise usually present in this space
+quote4: fades away.
+quoteDe1: Betrachtung, das ist ein schönes Wort; als ließe man Stille
+quoteDe2: zwischen sich und den Gegenstand fallen und der Höllenlärm,
+quoteDe3: der stumme Lärm, der für gewöhnlich in diesem Raum ist,
+quoteDe4: vergeht
+quoteAuthor: – Ilse Aichinger
 permalink: /about/{{ title | slugify }}/
-quote: ""
 practiceEn: >-

-  Contemplation, that’s a beautiful word; as if one would let quiet

-  fall between oneself and the object, and the infernal noise,

-  the silent noise usually present in this space

-  fades away.
-  	– Ilse Aichinger

   In his works, Julius Heinemann reveals an equally poetic and concentrated view of the world.
 Allowing for silence, the in-between — those voids in which something condenses and becomes palpable which at the same time remains blurred and unnamed.
 That suggests itself to us, that draws closer to us.

   As if something were being formulated here, that simultaneously eludes any designation, any determination, any rigidity.
 This fleeting moment before the act of defining has taken place, before we mean anything or give any meaning, before we make sense.